 Often, people get excited about selling stuff online and jump straight into working with a service like Shopify.
 Shopify is an e-commerce platform that helps new stores get up and running quickly.
 All you need is a business name and something to sell, and people can buy from you.

 This approach can help a new business start earning quickly, but there’s a downside.
 Services like Shopify currently offer fewer digital marketing features than some of the other platforms on the market, so you could end up limiting your long-term growth potential.
+Here's some more advice on how to start an online store.

 Fortunately, you can get more marketing tools to level-up your marketing and drive traffic to your online store.
 You don’t even have to switch platforms—but you may need to add one.